celeron55/ui8d/README.txt

 	  GND to C308 bottom side (5.7V) and C309 top side (-5.7V), and the TX pin towards the main board should idle at -5.7V.

 5. MicroPython on STM32F4 has very little program space in the flash.
-You need to format a Micro SD card with the fat32 filesystem and insert it into the slot.
+You may want to format a Micro SD card with the fat32 filesystem and insert it into the slot.
 This way you will have practically infinite program space and will run out of RAM first.
 The SD card storage is visible via USB.
 	* E.g. `sudo mkfs.fat -F 32 /dev/mmcblk0p1`

 6. When pressing BUTTON1 on a bare board, beware of the reset pin on the pin